The Fox (Elton John album): Critical reception

 The Rolling Stone Stephen Holden felt that the large number of writing partners on the album helps to take John's material into "several complementary directions".
 While he criticized Taupin's lyrics on "Just Like Belgium", "Fascist Faces", and the title track, feeling their "pretentious similes" and "purple imagery" got in the way of the songs' "streamlined melodies", he was more enthusiastic towards "Heels of the Wind", calling it a "hard-kicking anthem about the freedom of the road" which lacked the "literary heaviness" of the other three John-Taupin tracks.
 Holden also noted the growth of the John-Osborne writing partnership, declaring "Breaking Down Barriers" to be the duo's "most spirited achievement to date", while praising "Heart in the Right Place" for "evok[ing] rock-star petulance with an amusingly light-handed bitchiness."
 While Holden found "Elton's Song" to be the album's lyrical high point, he felt its "tune is too fragmented to nail down the poignantly direct sentiments."

-Some reviews were more mixed, with Robin Katz of Smash Hits, criticizing Osborne's lyrics for "all-too-obvious themes" and Taupin's for their "wordy philosophies".
+Some reviews were more mixed, with Robin Katz of Smash Hits criticizing Osborne's lyrics for tackling "all-too-obvious themes" and Taupin's for their "wordy philosophies".
 Lindsay Planer was apprehensive towards the album in his retrospective review for AllMusic, stating that its "dithering musical styles" lead to "an uneven and at times somewhat dated sound."
 However, he also feels that the album continued to build momentum for John leading up to his eventual comeback with Too Low for Zero (1983).
 Additionally, he feels that the John-Osborne partnership was beginning to yield "impressive results" with "Heart in the Right Place", while also naming "Fascist Faces" and the title track as stronger points on the album.

 In 2021, for the 40th anniversary of the album's release, PopMatters published a retrospective on The Fox where it declared the album to be a "lost gem" within John's catalogue.
-In the article, John Wilhelm praised the album for its "warm" and "electic nature" and for the wide array of genres explored.
+In the article, John Wilhelm praised the album for its "warm" and "eclectic nature" and for the wide array of genres explored.
 In a 2020 list for The Quietus, Scissor Sisters vocalist Jake Shears named The Fox among his thirteen favourite albums, particularly praising the "Carla/Etude–Fanfare–Chloe" medley.